Becoming What You Focus On: Positive Thinking in Calgary | NU Psychology

 Positive thinking can improve mental health and resilience.

-If mindset alone determined outcomes, therapy wouldn’t exist, nor would personal growth require effort.
+If mindset alone determined outcomes, therapy wouldn’t exist, and personal growth wouldn’t require effort or reflection.

 Positive Psychology and Acceptance in Practice